**IMPORTANT INFORMATION ABOUT HURRICANE IDA PROPERTY DAMAGE SUITS**

-The civil case filing records are located in suite 2400 of the Thomas F. Donelon Courthouse.
+The civil department is located in suite 2400 of the Thomas F. Donelon Courthouse.
 A new suit is initiated by filing the pleading, along with a security deposit for costs at the central filing area.
+E-filing and fax-filing also are available.

 All pleadings should have the correct caption of the case and be typewritten with margins as required by court rules.
 Our office provides a central information area in the civil department to assist the bar and the general public in finding case numbers and in identifying parties.
 The department provides computer access to case information, as well.